ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

    outgoing_read_bandwidth_in_KB = incoming_write_bandwidth_in_KB multiplied by the number_of_consumers.

-2. Glue cannot write the output in RecordIO-Protobuf format.
+2. **Glue cannot write the output in RecordIO-Protobuf forma**t.
 Lambda is not suited for long-running processes such as the task of transforming 1TB data into RecordIO-Protobuf format.
 Kinesis Firehose is not meant to be used for batch processing use cases and it cannot write data in RecorIO-Protobuf format.
 Apache Spark (running on the EMR cluster in this use-case) can write the output in RecorIO-Protobuf format.

 3. Converting the data to recordIO-protobuf file type can significantly improve the training time with a marginal increase in cost to store the recordIO-protobuf data on S3.
 Spinning up EMR clusters would be costly and require complex infrastructure maintenance.